 If you are renewing more than one credential at the same time, or if your employer is paying for the renewal of multiple candidates at the same time, you must download and return this form.
 All other candidates must log in to their profile page and renew online.
 When applying online, you must submit both your application and completed Learning Plans

 Renewals in 2016 and Beyond

-ONC-PRO was replaced by the Individual Learning Needs Assessment (ILNA).
+ONC-PRO was replaced by the Individual Learning Needs Assessment (ILNA) renewal method in 2016.

 However AOCN® certified nurses will not take individual learning needs assessment, because there are no current test content outlines (test blueprints) on which to base assessments.
 AOCN® certified nurses may renew by earning 100 points through professional development activities.
 At least 65 of the 100 points must be in adult oncology content.